stevenmnocent/azure-network-protocols/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_04cca0787a69459190356b6feff09069~mv2.png" height="80%" width="80%" alt="Network Security Groups (NSGs) and Inspecting Network Protocols"/>
 </p>
 <p>
-4. Create a second virtual machine running Ubuntu Server 20.04 LTS, create a username and password for the administrator account and add it to the same resource group and virtual network as the first VM.
+Step 4: Create an additional virtual machine that operates on Ubuntu Server 20.04 LTS.
+Choose a username and password for the administrator account and include it in the same resource group and virtual network as the first VM.
 </p>

 <p>